daizutabi/pheasant/docs/index.md

 Highlights include:

 + Auto generation of outputs for a fenced code block or inline code in Markdown source using [Jupyter client](https://jupyter-client.readthedocs.io/en/stable/).
 The code language is not restricted to Python.
-+ Auto numbering of headers, figures, and tables, and etc. Numbered objects can be linked from other Markdown sources.
++ Auto numbering of headers, figures, tables, and etc. Numbered objects can be linked from other Markdown sources.

 ## Installation